AZ19999/MappingtheBERy/_pages/Reflection.md

 ## Research

 ## Mapping
 Having already used ARCGIS for my previous MBTA related project, I was already familiar with using it to setup maps.
-The process was pretty smooth and
+The process was pretty smooth and refining my points became a pretty simple thing to work on while ProQuest TDM was processing datasets.
+One

-One of the most interesting spots to be in during the mapping process was seeing what all maps agreed and disagreed on.
-Generally

 ## Sentiment Analysis
+This was admittedly the most unfamiliar part of the process for me.
+I had never done any work with Sentiment analysis or super specific text mining coming into the project so this was definitely the most interesting and difficult aspect of the project.
+The first thing that came

 ## Conclusion and Next Steps

+Something that cam